Resilience of dynamical systems: Local Indicators

 \item Lundstr\"om~\cite{lundstrom2018} provides calculable definitions to approximate the recovery rate (reciprocal of the characteristic return time) and the slowest return time while at the same time estimating the distance to threshold (see Definition~\ref{def_DT}) and the volume of the basin of attraction (see Definition~\ref{latitude_volume}).

+\item Reactivity and maximal amplification are important concepts in fluid mechanics where they are used in the context of creation and evolution of local instabilities in a flow.
+The collection of results in the area goes under the name of nonmodal stability theory.
+For a concise introduction to the central techniques of nonmodal stability theory we point the interested reader to Schmid~\cite{schmid2007nonmodal}.

 \item Ives and Carpenter~\cite{ives2007} propose the idea that the dynamics in the nearby of the boundary of a basin of attraction can be important to infer a measure of nonlocal stability for the attractor.
 Recalling the unforced Duffing oscillator (see Figure~\ref{fig:Duffing}) one can intuitively see that if a system lingers close to the boundary after a first perturbation, it is possibly more susceptible to tip once a new instantaneous perturbation takes place (see also Definition~\ref{def:precariousness}).
 The linearization of the model along the boundary is therefore suggested as a valuable tool.
 In practical terms, it is important to point out that identifying the boundary may be as difficult, if not more difficult, compared to identifying the attractor itself.
+The study of the boundary and its distance from the attractor are the subject of Section~\ref{secbasinshape}.
+It is worth noting that all the definitions and properties contained therein are purely geometrical and do not involve any linearization.

 \end{itemize}